 The entire event is held in Lewes, Sussex, England.
 However, each of the seven bonfire societies are held in their particular area and have their own parades, pubs, bonfires and fireworks displays.
 The seven societies are Cliffe, Commercial Square, Lewes Borough, Neville, Southover, Waterloo and South Street.

 You do have to buy a ticket for your preferred bonfire venue site.
-Each have a different vibe and some are more family friendly and other are for the more hardcore party goer.
+Each have a different vibe and some are more family friendly and other are for the more hardcore party goers.
 You can get your tickets at any independent retailer/pub or the Lewes tourist information center or the Cliffe Precinct area in the two or three Saturdays leading up to the Fifth or online at the Bonfire Society Website.

 Roads leading into and out of Lewes are shut down before and after the event.
 Both locals and visitors advise against driving your own car and instead take public transportation.

 There are heaps of hotels, lodges, bed and breakfasts, guest houses and apartments near to Lewes in Brighton and the surrounding area.
-For the best deals in Lewes head to the map below or try the best hotels in Lewes.
+For the best deals in Lewes head to the map below.

 You will most likely want to do things before the night of celebration so that you are in good working condition.
 You can go paragliding, rock climbing, hiking as well as tree climbing tours and different parks to visit.